pca2/bootcamp/javascript_2.md

 > Monster { name: 'Yeti', color: 'white', ugly: true, age: 500 }
 ```

 Let's say we decide that by default all monsters have two eyes.
 We'd like to set that property on all our existing monster objects.
-Instead of manually updating each individual monster object, like we did with the `age` property above, we can utilize the Monster function's `prototype` property and all monster objects will inherit that property as a default.
+Instead of manually updating each individual monster object, like we did with the `age` property above, we can utilize the Monster function's special `prototype` property to define properties that all monster objects will inherit.

 ```javascript
 Monster.prototype.eyes = 2;